Sherry Turkle: Awards and honors

 Turkle is a recipient of a Guggenheim Fellowship, a Rockefeller Humanities Fellowship, the Harvard Centennial Medal, and is a member of the American Academy of Arts and Sciences.

-Turkle has been named "woman of the year" by Ms. Magazine and among the "forty under forty" who are changing the nation by Esquire.

 In May 2015, Turkle received an Honorary Degree, Doctor of Science, from Franklin & Marshall College.

 In June 2016, Turkle received an honorary doctorate degree from Concordia University.

 In 2018 she was featured among "America's Top 50 Women In Tech" by Forbes.

 Personal life

 She was married to Seymour Papert from 1977 to 1985 and Ralph Willard from 1987 to 1998.